SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ## 8. Set Up Live Reload for Easier Development (Optional)

-Making the browser reload the app automatically when you modify the sources you only need to add the [`livereload`](https://www.npmjs.com/package/ui5-middleware-livereload) middleware.
+To make the browser reload the app automatically when you modify the sources, you only need to add the [`livereload`](https://www.npmjs.com/package/ui5-middleware-livereload) middleware.
 This middleware checks for any changes in the `webapp` folder and causes the browser to reload when such a change is detected.

 The `livereload` middleware is added as follows.
 First, add it as another dependency: